ianstewart1/Secure-FTP-Server/README.md

 * Server stores its public key in a plaintext file
 * Server stores its private key in a file encrypted with AES in GCM mode using its password
 * Client stores the Server's public RSA key in the client directory
+* The client's files are stored on the server side in the user's directory encrypted using AES with a password protected key